pymor/pymor/README.md

 * [Getting Started](https://docs.pymor.org/latest/getting_started.html)
 * [Dependencies](https://github.com/pymor/pymor/blob/2022.2.x/requirements.txt)

-## External PDE solvers
+## External PDE Solvers

 pyMOR has been designed with easy integration of external PDE solvers in mind.

 A basic approach is to use the solver only to generate high-dimensional system matrices which are then read by pyMOR from disk (`pymor.discretizers.disk`).